cloudant/sync-android/doc/replication.md

 local datastore to a remote database, from a remote database to a local datastore, or both ways to implement synchronisation.

 Replications are set up in code on a device.
-Use `PullReplication` and `PushReplication` objects to create pre-configured `Replicator` objects using a `ReplicatorFactory`.
-Then call `start()` on the `Replicator` object to start a replication.
-Each `Replicator` object can be assigned a `Listener` to receive messages when replication completes or encounters an error.
+Use `ReplicatorBuilder` to create a pre-configured `Replicator` object.
+Each `Replicator` object can be assigned a `Listener` to receive message when replication completes or encounters an error.

 First we create a simple listener that just sets a CountDownLatch when the replication finishes so we can wait for a replication to finish without